dewhurstwill/blog/_posts/2020-11-18-monzo-microservices.md

 published: true

 ---

+# Banking on kubernetes: Are microservices the future of flexible, digital banking?

 By 2025, it is estimated that [44% of brits](https://www.finder.com/uk/digital-banking-adoption) will have a digital-only bank.
 Since 2015, Monzo has been a driving force in this space, amassing over 4 million customers.
 At KubeCon 2020, Senior Monzo Engineers Miles Bryant and Suhail Patel shared their journey of self-hosting a production Kubernetes deployment.